Synthetic Marijuana Possession and Distribution Defense Attorneys Passaic County, NJ

 Serving Clients Across Clifton, Wayne, Paterson, Little Falls, West Milford, Woodland Park and Passaic County

 In April of 2011, the New Jersey government placed a ban on synthetic marijuana and other designer drugs as per pending (now permanent) Federal and State legislation.
 Citing serious public health and safety risks, the state has since made possession and/or distribution of synthetic marijuana a felony offense, including charges ranging between the fourth and second degree.
-If you or a loved one has been charge with possession or possession to distribute synthetic marijuana, bath salts, K2, or any other designer drugs, you could be facing serious penalties without the proper legal protection.
+If you or a loved one has been charge with possession or possession to distribute synthetic marijuana, bath salts, K2, or any other designer drugs, you could be facing serious penalties without proper legal protection.

 Call our office today to speak with a member of our qualified legal staff in a free and confidential consultation regarding your synthetic marijuana drug charges and to learn more about how we can best serve you.